RenneJ/hh-infosec-course/h7-final-countdown.md

        $ sudo apt-get install ufw

-I skipped this step as I already had installed ufw before I reset the configurations to install defaults.
+I skipped this step as I already had installed ufw before.
+But I reset the configurations to install defaults with the following command:

        $ sudo ufw reset